S-Thejaswini/DISASTERAI/README.md

 <div style="text-align: center;">
   <img src="https://capsule-render.vercel.app/api?type=transparent&height=100&color=141489&text=%20AI-DRIVEN%20DISASTER%20FORECASTING%20AND%20RESPONSE%20SYSTEM🌪️🌍&reversal=false&textBg=false&fontSize=27&fontAlign=50&fontAlignY=50&animation=scaleIn&fontColor=28BAB1&stroke=FEDBFF&descSize=51&section=header" />
 </div>
- 🌍INTRODUCTION🌊

-Disasters claim the lives of countless people worldwide, causing not only tragic loss of life but also significant economic and infrastructural damage.
-However, the impact of such disasters can be mitigated to an extent by predicting them in advance and taking proactive measures.

-This project aims to build an **AI-powered system** capable of predicting disasters, providing responses, and analyzing social media sentiment during emergencies.
-By leveraging advanced machine learning models, the system focuses on disaster prediction while ensuring timely guidance for affected individuals through a chatbot interface.
+## 🌍 **SENTINEL:AI-Driven Disaster Forecasting and Response System**

+### 📖 **🌍INTRODUCTION🌊 **
+Disasters cause widespread destruction, leading to loss of life, economic setbacks, and infrastructure damage.
+Predicting these events in advance and responding effectively can significantly reduce their impact.

+Our **AI-Driven Disaster Forecasting and Response System** is designed to provide:
+✅ **Accurate Flood Predictions** based on real-time and historical data.
+✅ **AI-Powered Chatbot Support** for disaster-related queries and emergency guidance.
+✅ **Alerts & Warnings** to notify users about flood risks in their location.
+✅ **Preparedness Assistance** by offering a checklist of essential items and documents.

+By leveraging **machine learning models and AI-powered automation**, this system ensures timely disaster forecasting and response, helping individuals stay informed and prepared.